maxxtron/maxxtron/README.md

 ## I'm a FrontEnd Developer

-- 💻 I like to write code
+- 💻 I like to write code and read books
-- 📚 I like to read books
+- 📚 I like to fish and pick mushrooms
 - 🥅 I am constantly learning new things
 - 🏀 I like to play basketball